Obesity linked to hundreds of thousands of Covid-19 deaths, says report | Press and Journal

 “Covid-19 is only the latest infection exacerbated by weight issues, but the warning signs were there.
 We have seen it in the past with Mers, H1N1 and other respiratory diseases.”

-Commenting on the report, Dr Tedros Adhanom Ghebreyesus, director-general of the World Health Organisation, said: “This report must act as a wake-up call to governments globally.
+Commenting on the report, Dr Tedros Adhanom Ghebreyesus, director-general of the WHO, said: “This report must act as a wake-up call to governments globally.

 “The correlation between obesity and mortality rates from Covid-19 is clear and compelling.